PowerShell/ProjectMercury/docs/CONTRIBUTING.md

-# Contributing to AISH
+# Contributing to Project Mercury

-Thank you for your interest in contributing to AISH!
+Thank you for your interest in contributing to Project Mercury!
 We aren't currently accepting pull requests, but we highly value your contributions in other forms.

 ## Reporting Issues

 Issues are a great way to contribute to the project.
 By creating a detailed report, you help us understand and prioritize what needs attention.
-Whether it's a bug or a feature request, your reports play a crucial role in improving AISH.
+Whether it's a bug or a feature request, your reports play a crucial role in improving Project Mercury.

 ### How to Report an Issue